 And a bit later on the Don Mills bus:

-Little A (jumping back to his future plans from an unrelated topic): “And when I catch criminals when I grow up, I’m going to put handcuffs on them and then hang them from the ceiling by the handcuffs, so it’ll really hurt!”
+Little A (jumping back to her future plans from an unrelated topic): “And when I catch criminals when I grow up, I’m going to put handcuffs on them and then hang them from the ceiling by the handcuffs, so it’ll really hurt!”

 Muime: “Sweetie, there is this thing called the Geneva Convention that you are going to need to familiarize yourself with at some point… Torture is kind of frowned upon these days.”